juniorsundarCasual/TGT/vault/volume-5.chapter-342.md

 She had an idea - an image prepared in her mind.

 Shuri's hands moved automatically as it traced out the image in her mind on the projection.
-The AND, OR, NOT, NAND, NOR, XOR gates were familiar, she'd seen patterns in the Yoruz Clan's inscriptions that potentially had the same function.
+The AND, OR, NOT, NAND, NOR, XOR gates were familiar, she'd seen patterns in the Yoruz Clan's programs that potentially had the same function.
 Now, it was a matter of testing the theory out.

 In hindsight, she should probably test the hypothesised gates independently - for safety's sake, at least.
 But her instincts were urging her to throw caution to the wind and dive into the deep end right away.